mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

     )
 ```

->Note: The first parameter is a string, the rest of the parameters are the input host variables that the statement using, indicated by the `@sql_parm_n` placeholders.
+>Note: The first parameter is a string, the rest of the parameters are the input host variables that the statement is using, indicated by the `@sql_parm_n` placeholders.

 SQL language is very powerful and the syntax may become large and complex.
-Some or the statements that SQL offer may not be very applicable to be used as an embedded language in RPG ILE.
+Some or the statements that SQL offers may not be very applicable to be used as an embedded language in RPG ILE.

 The [DB2® for IBM® i SQL](https://www.ibm.com/docs/en/i/7.1?topic=programming-introduction-db2-i-structured-query-language) is the implementation that RPG ILE uses and deviates from the [SQL ANSI Standard](https://datacadamia.com/data/type/relation/sql/ansi).
 Monarch Cocoon RPG Agent uses a Grammar definition according to the [IBM i Reference Books](https://www.ibm.com/docs/en/i/7.1?topic=reference-about-sql).